ATMEGA328P CHIPS

 5. Connect pins 8 and 22 to ground.

-In addition to the connections described above, it’s a good idea to add 0.1μF decoupling capacitors between pins 7, 20, and 21 and ground.
+In addition to the the connections above, it’s a good idea to add 0.1μF decoupling capacitors between pins 7, 20, and 21 and ground.
 Here’s a sample Makefile for avr-gcc and avrdude.

 3.3V-8MHz configuration

-1. Upload the ‘ArduinoISP’ sketch to the Uno.
+1. Upload the ‘ArduinoISP’ sketch to the Arduino Uno.

-2. Wire up the ATmega328P as described in the previous section.
-Replace the 5V supply with a 3.3V supply and use an 8MHz crystal instead of the 16MHz crystal.
+2. Wire up the ATmega328P IC as described in the previous section, while replacing the 5V supply with a 3.3V supply and 16MHz crystal with an 8MHz crystal.

 3. Connect the SPI ports (SCK, MISO, and MOSI) of the two MCUs.